octo-technology/OpenTezos/docs/dapp/front.md

 These hooks will connect our React frontend to the Temple wallet extension.

 Let's modify the src/App.tsx.
-We will remove all the HTML element, and we will add the `DAppProvider` context, from the `dapp/dapp.js` file.
+We will remove all the HTML elements and add the `DAppProvider` context, from the `dapp/dapp.js` file.

 ```js
 // dapp/dapp.js